 What happens during admissions at Trinity?

 The Oxford admissions process gathers information about you from a number of sources, including your UCAS form and subject-specific tests.
 See classics.ox.ac.uk/how-to-apply for more details.
 All short-listed candidates are invited to interview.
 At Trinity, candidates for Classics will have two interviews in the College.
 One is designed to find out about your aptitude for studying classical literature, and the other to find out about your aptitude for studying philosophy and ancient history.
 Both interviews look for potential; they are specifically not designed to test factual knowledge about subjects of which you have no previous experience.
 In particular, we realise that most of our candidates will not necessarily have studied much philosophy or ancient history before, and the interview testing aptitude for these subjects will take this into account.
 Candidates interviewed for Joint Schools will have one interview for Classics and one for the other subject.
 For Classics and English, Classics and Modern Languages (French or Spanish), and Classics with Oriental Studies the interview for Classics will focus on literature; for Ancient and Modern History the Classics interview side typically focuses on ancient history.
 (Like all Colleges, Trinity may also interview some applicants who have nominated another College as their first choice, and been interviewed there.
-In this case, candidates for Classics will normally have only one interview at Trinity, focusing on literature.)
+In this case, candidates for Classics will normally have only one interview at Trinity.)